 How to Disinfect Your Ice Maker’s Exterior

-- Wipe the area with the quat-cleaner or bleach solution
+- Then wipe down the area with the bleach solution according to the dilution rates listed above.

-- Let the solution sit for at least 5 minutes
+- Let the solution sit for at least 10 minutes.
+This is called “wet contact time,” and 10 minutes is the minimum required length of time.

-- Rinse the area with water and let air
+- Rinse the area with water, and let it air dry before sanitizing.

 How to Sanitize Your Ice Maker’s Exterior

 - To sanitize further, wipe the exterior of the ice machine with the sanitization mixture recommended in the dilution section above.

 Don’t forget your ice scoop or storage bin door!
 Follow the instructions above to disinfect and sanitize the ice machine scoop and door.

 How to Clean a Manitowoc Ice Machine Condenser

 Ice machines condensers often need to be cleaned more frequently than the recommended twice-yearly deep clean.
 Condensers can experience build-up of grease and a variety of airborne contaminants.
 Left uncleaned for too long, a condenser can lead to unnecessary service calls, decreased production, and reduced equipment life.